-I had been out of college for a year when I was referred for a job as an executive’s personal assistant.
-When I went to interview I was expecting it to take about an hour.
-However, as his personal assistant, I was going to be given open access to his whole life so he needed to know he could trust me.
-The time flew by, but at the end, it had been three hours and he knew everything about me.
-What amazed me was his ability to ask incisive questions and the spirit with which he did it.
-It’s like he was a question artist.
-It never felt uncomfortable or invasive.
-His genuine interest and questions opened me up at a time when I was much more guarded.
+I had been out of college for a year when I interviewed for a job as an executive’s personal assistant.
+I expected the meeting to take about an hour.
+However, as his personal assistant, he’d be giving me open access to his whole life, so he needed to know he could trust me.
+By the end of the interview, three hours had passed, and he knew everything about me.
+His ability to ask incisive questions and the spirit with which he did it amazed me.
+He was like a question artist.
+What he asked never felt uncomfortable or invasive.
+His genuine interest and questions opened me up at a time when I tended to be guarded.

-Our kids are filled with a wealth of ideas, passions, views, and perceptions just waiting for someone to explore.
+Our kids are filled with a wealth of ideas, passions, views, and perceptions just waiting for someone to explore them the way that executive explored mine.
 It should be us, their dads, who blaze the first exploration.
-With genuine interest and the right questions, we can get them to open up their souls.
+With genuine interest and the right questions, we can get our kids to open up and bare their souls.
 Here are 6 good questions to ask your child.

 1. What would you do if you were me?

 If you want to get your kids talking more, give them a voice in your life.
 This builds trust and lets them know you value their thoughts and opinions.
 Next time you have a situation or decision that requires some thought, ask for their opinion.
 Calling them to a higher level of thought is an exercise in wisdom.
 You don’t need to heed their advice, but just asking for it will honor them.